dushoff/dictClean/README.md

 # dictClean
-An R package to clean date using simple "dictionary" files
+An R package to clean data using simple "dictionary" files

+# Installation